UlrikaMyAlva/db2022/README.md

 # Db2022
 Normalization of a database as a school project at ITHS.
-In this repository your will find a script to normalize a database, a ER model to show the relationships in the normalized data and a JBDC CRUD.
+In this repository your will find a ER diagram to show the relationships in the normalized data, a script to normalize a database (UNF) and a JBDC CRUD.

 To make this diagram we have used Mermaid, which is a tool to be able to draw a diagram using markdown language.